MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-print.md

 # Print function in Power Apps

 Opens the current screen in the default browser print dialog.

 ## Description

-The print function allows you to take any screen and fit it to a page in order to print to a printer or save as PDF.
+The print function allows you to select any screen and fit it to a page in order to send it to a printer for printing or allows you to save it as PDF file.

 The different configurations of the screen enable different printing outcomes.
 For fixed screens, they fit to the size of the page, for use of the screen templates/special sized screens, we will fit the content to the size of the print.

+> [!NOTE]
+> You can only print the screen you have added a button and defined **Print** function on `OnSelect` property of the button.
+For example, if you have added button on `screen 2` and when you select the button, only the content in the `screen 2` gets printed.

 ## Syntax